datavisyn/agency-jekyll-theme/_products/ordino.md

 ### Target Discovery Platform

-<p class="product-intro">Our Target Discovery Platform is a web-based visual data analysis solution designed to score, rank, filter and visualize datasets that provides all the data and visualizations needed to identify analysis targets.</p>
+<p class="reduced-width-text">Our Target Discovery Platform is a web-based visual data analysis solution designed to score, rank, filter and visualize datasets that provides all the data and visualizations needed to identify analysis targets.</p>